Helicopter History Site

 The legendary Bell 206B JetRanger III is simply the most successful commercial helicopter ever built.
 Flying in every type of climate from the artic to the jungles, to the hottest deserts of the worlds.
 The 206 has accepted, accomplished more missions, has flown more hours and has set (and broken) more industry records than any other aircraft in the world.

-.
-The 206 was defeated by the Hughes OH-6 but a much- modified derivative, the Bell 206A was commercially successful and later adopted by the US Navy as the TH-57 Sea Ranger for training purposes.
-In 1968, the 206A was selected as the "LOH 2nd Edition" winner and entered the US Army inventory as the OH-58A Kiowa.
+The 206 was defeated by the Hughes OH-6 but a much-modified derivative, the Bell 206A was found to be a commercial success.
+The military version was first adopted by the US Navy as the TH-57 Sea Ranger for training purposes.
+Nevertheless, in 1968 the 206A was selected as the "LOH 2nd Edition" winner and entered into US Army inventory as the OH-58A Kiowa.

-After these success, Bell introduced in 1994 the Bell 407 a new light four-bladed single engine helicopter and the Bell 427, the twin engine variant, in 1995.
+After these success models, Bell introduced in 1994 the Bell 407 a new light four-bladed single engine helicopter and the Bell 427, the twin engine variant, in 1995.
+With a lengthened fuselage and improved avionics became the Bell 429 in 2004.

-The US Army had continuously improved the Kiowa through the OH-58C to the AHIP (Advanced Helicopter Improvement Program) OH-58D Kiowa Warrior capable of fire hellfire missiles.
+The US Army improved the large Kiowa fleet through the OH-58C to the Bell 406 AHIP (Advanced Helicopter Improvement Program).
+Named OH-58D Kiowa Warrior, was capable of firing fire-and-forget type missiles such as the Hellfire and introduced the characteristic ball-shaped structure mounted at the top of the rotor.

-In 1993, the US Army awards Bell the NTH (New Training Helicopter program) , an $85 million contract to build 102 new modified 206B-3, as the TH-67 Creek training helicopter to replace the TH-1 Huey
+In 1993, the US Army awarded Bell the NTH (New Training Helicopter program), a $85 million contract to build 102 new 206B3 as the TH-67 Creek training helicopter to replace the TH-1 Huey at the Fort Rucker aviation school.

-The Bell 206 Ranger was also built by Agusta in Italy as the AB.206 and on July 22, 1994 a Speed flight record around the world was set when American Ron Bower on a Bell 206B JetRanger III flew the course taking 24½ days to attain an average speed of 65.97 km/h
+On July 22, 1994 a Speed flight record around the world was set when American Ron Bower on a Bell 206B JetRanger III flew the course taking 24 days with an average speed of 65.97 km/h.

 Functions: Utilily / Observation / Trainer / VIP